 The respondent suspected that a local on the bus informed the police that there were people on the move on the bus.
 The respondent recalled that after about 20 minutes of driving on the bus at approximately 6 AM, shortly after Glina, the bus was stopped by one man and one woman wearing dark blue uniforms, arriving in a big car (45.353613, 16.102734).
 The description corresponds to that of the Croatian border police.

 The respondent stated that all passengers were asked to leave the bus and show their documents.
-As the respondent could not show any identification document, he and all members of the transit-group were patted down and all items they were carrying on their bodies (4 mobilephones, 2 powerbanks) were taken from them.
+As the respondent could not show any identification document, he and all members of the transit group were patted down and all items they were carrying on their bodies (four mobile phones and two power banks) were taken from them.
 Afterwards, the four were asked to get into a vehicle.
 The respondent described the vehicle as “big van, big, white, with silver in front and blue on side” and was able to recognise it from a photo shown at the interview.
 The vehicle recognised is a prisoner transport van, usually used by the Croatian border police.
-The respondent stated that he had no air supply during the 45-minute drive and described feeling quite nauseous in the vehicle: “but too much [doing a circle-gesture with his hand] in this ride, after vomit in van”.
-In addition, the air conditioning was on despite the very cold outside temperature, exposing the transit group to extremely cold temperatures.
+The respondent stated that he had no air supply during the estimated 45-minute drive and described feeling quite nauseous in the vehicle: “but too much [doing a circle-gesture with his hand] in this ride, after vomit in van”.
+In addition, the air conditioning was on despite it being cold outside, exposing the transit group to extremely cold temperatures.